Lumerin-protocol/proxy-router-ui/README.md

 # Proxy Router UI

-UI for buying and selling hashrate
+UI for controlling a miner through a smart contract

 # Getting Started with Create React App